 Retroperitoneal fibrosis may also be associated with primary biliary cirrhosis, fibrosing mediastinitis, panhypopituitarism, glomerulonephritis, rheumatoid arthritis, systemic lupus erythematosus, polyarteritis nodosa, ankylosing spondylitis, hemilaminectomy, hypothyroidism, carcinoid tumour and Hashimoto's thyroiditis.

-- Most patients present with nonspecific symptoms, including dull abdominal pain, of less than 12 months' duration.
+- Most patients present with nonspecific symptoms, including dull abdominal pain, of less than 12 months in duration.

-- Patients may present with the complications of retroperitoneal fibrosis (see Complications section, below).
+- Patients may present with the complications of retroperitoneal fibrosis (see 'Complications', below).

 - Early clinical features depend on any underlying cause.

-- Advanced disease causes obstructive uropathy and renal failure.
-The patient may present with acute renal failure or chronic renal failure resulting from ureteric involvement.
+- Advanced disease causes obstructive uropathy.
+The patient may present with acute kidney injury or chronic kidney disease resulting from ureteric involvement.

 - Reduced blood flow to the lower limbs may cause features of peripheral vascular disease.